-Rebecca King is the Assistant Director of the Writing Center at Methodist University, where she graduated, magna cum laude, in 2012 with a B.A. in Writing.
-She teaches the Dirty Dozen workshops.
-She moved to the Carolinas from Maine in 2007, where she owned and operated a restaurant for many years, sold real estate, and started a furniture repurposing business.
-King continues to own her small business, Sage and Twine, and can often be found painting and working on furniture in her barn.
-However, she is also a writer and is currently working on her first novel.
+Rebecca King is the Director of the Writing Center at Methodist University, where she graduated, magna cum laude, in 2012 with a B.A. in Writing.
+She teaches the Dirty Dozen workshops and the internship course, ENG 4160, to prepare students to be writing consultants.
+She moved in 2007 to the Carolinas from Maine, where she owned and operated a restaurant for many years, sold real estate, and started a furniture repurposing business.
+Rebecca recently completed an MFA in creative writing at the University of Southern Maine, where she connected with her mentor Rick Bass, the celebrated short-story writer.
+She is currently working on her first novel.

-Baylor Hicks is a writing consultant in addition to being the managing editor of the Monarch Review, Methodist’s journal of undergraduate research and art.
+Baylor Hicks is a writing consultant and for several years was the managing editor of the Monarch Review, Methodist’s journal of undergraduate research and art.
 Prior to arriving at MU, she practiced law for many years, in both North Carolina and the San Francisco Bay area.
 Notwithstanding the fact that she lived for close to 30 years in northern California (including three years at a Zen Buddhist retreat center), she is one of those rare creatures—a Fayetteville native.
-As a lawyer, she has worked in a various fields, ranging from civil litigation to tax planning, and for several years specialized in legal research and writing.
-A Buddhist and a meditator, she has a broad array of interests, including art and architecture, kayaking, qigong and yoga, and fixing up a modernist house created by her father, local architect Mason Hicks.
+As a lawyer, she worked in a various fields, ranging from civil litigation to tax planning, and specialized in legal research and writing.
+A Buddhist and a meditator, she has a broad array of interests, including art and architecture, qigong and gardening, and fixing up a modernist house created by her father, local architect Mason Hicks.
+Baylor leads a local Buddhist meditation group.
 She obtained her law degree at Stanford University and her bachelor’s at Duke University, from which she graduated Phi Beta Kappa and magna cum laude.

-Wilma Leinonen has very recently moved to Fayetteville from Kennebunk, Maine, and is delighted to join the Writing Center as a consultant.
+Wilma Leinonen moved to Fayetteville from Kennebunk, Maine, and is delighted to be a professional consultant with the Writing Center.
 She earned her bachelor’s degree in English, magna cum laude, from Boston State College; a chef’s diploma from Creative Cuisine in Cambridge, Massachusetts; and her M.S.Ed., summa cum laude, from the University of Southern Maine.
-Wilma enjoyed working as a resource teacher in the public school system for more than twenty years, and she has taught education courses at a community college.
-Currently, Wilma is pleased to be able to volunteer at the Cape Fear Botanical Gardens and VA Medical Center.
-She treasures time with her family and friends, and she enjoys year round opportunities for outdoor photography in the warm North Carolina climate.
+Wilma enjoyed working as a resource teacher in the public school system for more than twenty years, and developed and taught a variety of early childhood education courses at York County Community Technical College.
+Wilma volunteers for the Fayetteville Symphony, the Museum of the Cape Fear, and the Cumberland County Schools.
+She treasures time with her family and friends, and enjoys year-round outdoor photography in the warm North Carolina climate.